Skip to content

 • Are the lessons inclusive for all levels and abilities?

-Our lessons and resources are accessed via our accessible digital learning platform.
-The lessons are interactive and engaging and pitched to inspire thought and challenge the pupils without being too difficult for the tasks to be completed.
-Whilst there are digital tasks to complete, there are also offline tasks such as pair and class discussions.
+Our lessons and resources are accessed via our Web App.
+The lessons are interactive and engaging and pitched to inspire thought and challenge the pupils appropriately through the use of accessible language and visuals.
+Resources can be completed as printed worksheets or through software including OneNote.
 The lessons are classroom facilitated and designed to be teacher-led.
-Gen+ uses a blended learning model - not solely e-learning.

 • How much lesson time does the programme need to be allocated on the timetable?